paul-wolf/logtrace/readme.md

 * `verbosity`: v, vv, vvv for three levels of verbosity when adding frame information

 `LogTrace.get_uid()`: return the unique id.
-If one has not be set during construction of the LogTrace, a uuid is generated.
+If one has not been set during construction of the LogTrace, a uuid is generated.
 Otherwise, it returns the existing one.

 `LogTrace.set_uid(uid)`: Set a unique id.
 This can be done by constructing `LogTrace()` with `unique_id=True`.
 This takes normally either a uuid or str argument.

 `LogTrace.add(msg, data, backup)`: Add a message to the list.
 This will get frame information for the call depending on the verbosity level.

-`LogTrace.emit_string()`: return a string that is the final log message
+`LogTrace.emit_string()`: return a string that is the final log message.

 LogTrace.emit(): call `logger.debug(message)`